(414) 324-19 FIVE FOUR

 If we cancel our ceremony with you do we get our deposit back?

 No. Please keep in mind that we only have so many weekend dates available that are also time sensitive.
 If a party cancels we're not guaranteed that we can reschedule that same date.
 Others may have been turned away who also wanted the time that you originally scheduled with us.
 We also have administrative costs.
 If you do decide to proceed at a later date we will honor your original deposit.

 May we pay for your services all in advance?

 How and where do we apply for a marriage license?

 In Wisconsin both parties to the marriage will need to apply in person at the county clerk's office in the county where you reside.
 You will both need to show a drivers license, passport or similar form of government issued ID.
 In addition, you will both need to bring along certified copies of your birth certificate and a divorce judgment (if either of you were previously married).
 Once the license is issued it is valid for 30 days.
 You CANNOT use another state's marriage license in Wisconsin.
 The county clerk does make exceptions for out of state residents and will provide the license the same day that you file.
 If you have any more questions, please contact the clerk's office in your county.
-I have included a list of phone numbers for selected county clerk offices.
+We have included a list of phone numbers for selected county clerk offices.
 Click on the "Resources" tab above.